Ten Key Steps

 Note:Many of the following steps can be researched and accomplished by first visiting the respective websites listed, rather than calling or visiting agency offices.

-- Determine a business name and register at County of San Diego, Assessor/Recorder/County Clerk’s Office.
+- Determine a Business Name and register at County of San Diego, Assessor/Recorder/County Clerk’s Office (link is external).

 - Determine the Business Activity Type from the list provided by the Office of City Treasurer's Business Tax Certification application.